AdrianoOPereira/catequese/README.md

 See also [CONTRIBUTING.md](CONTRIBUTING.md).

 -------
-Made with ❤️ by catechists and You!
+Made with ❤️ by catechists and You!# catequese